jillesvangurp/www.jillesvangurp.com/_drafts/failing-power-supply477-autosave-Failing-power-supply.md

 Feel free to recommend a decent PSU.
 Has to power a Nvidia 7800, 2 drives, lots of USB hardware and a amd 4400+ dualcore CPU.

 <strong>Update.</strong> I ended up installing a ZALMAN ZM600-HP.
 Seems to have a few good reviews <a rel="nofollow" href="http://www.tweaknews.net/reviews/zm600hp/">http://www.tweaknews.net/reviews/zm600hp/</a>.
-ItÃ¢â‚¬â„¢s expensive, over qualified for the job and supposedly really good and quiet.
+It's expensive, over qualified for the job and supposedly really good and quiet.
 Sadly the rest of my machine is rather noisy.